Justin Bieber Prays For Hurricane Victims At Hand In Hand Telethon With Touching Tribute

 Bieber to the rescue!
 Though Justin has been on a Hollywood hiatus as of late, the Biebs made sure to be present for the Hand In Hand Hurricane Relief Telethon to reach out to his fans affected by the devastating Hurricanes that have hit Texas, Florida and the Caribbean.

 Justin Bieber, 23, came through for the Hand in Hand: A Benefit for Hurricane Relief telethon in a big way.
 Though he’s been taking a break from the spotlight, the beloved singer still made time to lend a hand to help those affected by both Hurricane Irma & Harvey.
 During the telethon, Justin stood with leaders from several different religions to pray for the victims of the natural disaster.
 The moment was touching, powerful, and beautifully inclusive.
-Click to see pics of the hurricane’s destruction.
+Click to see pics of the hurricane telethon.

 Justin bowed his head as the preacher prayed, begging a higher power for “compassion for all who are in need, no matter their background.”
 He admitted that “though we don’t yet understand the purpose of the storm, we know you will guide us through the storm.”
 Justin seemed touched by the prayer.
 He was rocking a new look, too, with his blonde hair brushed up like a porcupine, accented by a bandanna and grandpa glasses.